Surgery for stomach cancer

 Read some information about getting ready for surgery.

 If the cancer is found in only a small part of your stomach, the entire cancer and that part of your stomach can be removed.

 After the operation, your stomach will be much smaller but the valve between your oesophagus and stomach will still be there.

-For cancer that affects a large part of your stomach, your entire stomach and the lower part of your oesophagus and sometimes your spleen will be removed.
+For cancer that affects a large part of your stomach, your entire stomach, the lower part of your oesophagus and sometimes your spleen will be removed.
 Your oesophagus is then joined to your small intestine (bowel).